Raghavendra04-dev/data_quest/Part2/README.md

 ### Logic

 1. The above mentioned parameters are used as environment variable to prevent hard coded values within the lambda function.
-2. The code get the data from the *source_url* and overwrites into <S3 bucket/population/>
+2. The code gets the data from the *source_url* and writes into <S3 bucket/population/>